Harper Lee: 2015: Go Set a Watchman

 According to Lee's lawyer Tonja Carter, following an initial meeting to appraise Lee's assets in 2011, she re-examined Lee's safe-deposit box in 2014 and found the manuscript for Go Set a Watchman.
 After contacting Lee and reading the manuscript, she passed it on to Lee's agent Andrew Nurnberg.
 On February 3, 2015, it was announced that HarperCollins would publish Go Set a Watchman, which includes versions of many of the characters in To Kill a Mockingbird.
 According to a HarperCollins press release, it was originally thought that the Watchman manuscript was lost.
 According to Nurnberg, Mockingbird was originally intended to be the first book of a trilogy: "They discussed publishing Mockingbird first, Watchman last, and a shorter connecting novel between the two."

 Jonathan Mahler's account in The New York Times of how Watchman was only ever really considered to be the first draft of Mockingbird makes this assertion seem unlikely.
 Evidence where the same passages exist in both books, in many cases word for word, also further refutes this assertion.

 The book was met with controversy when it was published in July 2015 as a sequel to To Kill a Mockingbird.
 Although it had been confirmed as a first draft of the latter with many narrative incongruities, it was repackaged and released as a completely separate work.
 The book is set some 20 years after the time period depicted in Mockingbird, when Scout returns as an adult from New York to visit her father in Maycomb, Alabama.
 It alludes to Scout's view of her father, Atticus Finch, as the moral compass ("watchman") of Maycomb, and, according to the publisher, how she finds upon her return to Maycomb, that she "is forced to grapple with issues both personal and political as she tries to understand her father's attitude toward society and her own feelings about the place where she was born and spent her childhood."

 Not all reviewers had a harsh opinion about the publication of the sequel book.
-Michiko Kakutani in her Books of The Times review found that the book "makes for disturbing reading" when Scout finds her father is a racist.
-While not fully praising the book, Kakutani found the publication of "Watchman" an important stepping stone in understanding Lee's work.
+Michiko Kakutani in her Books of The Times review found that the book "makes for disturbing reading" when Scout finds her father is racist.
+While not fully praising the book, Kakutani found the publication of Watchman an important stepping stone in understanding Lee's work.

-The publication of the novel (announced by Lee's lawyer) raised concerns over why Lee, who for 55 years had maintained that she would never write another book, would suddenly choose to publish again.
+The publication of the novel, announced by Lee's lawyer, raised concerns over why Lee, who for 55 years had maintained that she would never write another book, would suddenly choose to publish again.
 In February 2015, the State of Alabama, through its Human Resources Department, launched an investigation into whether Lee was competent enough to consent to the publishing of Go Set a Watchman.
 The investigation found that the claims of coercion and elder abuse were unfounded, and, according to Lee's lawyer, Lee was "happy as hell" with the publication.